अनुवाद Übersetzen sie

 Tanganyika 1 Tanganyika 2

 Again, stamps up to 75c were in a smaller format.
-The large format also includes 10/- and £1 values.
+The large format also includes the £1 value.

 Nyasaland Protectorate (1907-1953) - now Malawi.